 RESIDENCY STATUS & RECLASSIFICATION

 Residency rules are established by the State Legislature and governed by the Texas Higher Education Coordinating Board.
 Alvin Community College is obligated to the State of Texas and the citizens of the ACC District to uphold all rules and requirements of residency for tuition purposes.
 When students are admitted, they are informed of their residence classification based on information on their application and supporting documentation.
 Tuition and fees at registration are based on this classification.
 If a student's residence changes after admission, the student must submit a Residence Reclassification form to the Admissions Office in A-building.
-District reclassification will be processed by the ESC, but the Registrar’s Office will process State reclassification and contact the student directly.
+Residency reclassification will be processed by the Admissions Office.
 Please be aware that as part of this process you may be asked to provide numerous pieces of documentation that you may consider to be of a personal nature.
 Failure to provide the requested documents may result in the rejection of your petition.
 Petitions must be submitted by the census date of any given term in order for changes to apply to that term.
 Petitions received after the census date will apply to the next regular term.

 FERPA (Family Education Rights & Privacy Act) & STUDENT RECORDS